elysiajs/documentation/docs/blog/with-prisma.md

 ## What's next
 With the support of Prisma with Bun and Elysia, we are entering a new era of a new level of developer experience.

-For Prisma we can accerate our interaction with database, Elysia accerate our creation of backend web server in term of both developer experience and performance.
+For Prisma we can accelerate our interaction with database, Elysia accelerate our creation of backend web server in term of both developer experience and performance.

 > It's an absolute joy to work with.